Camnaz/guestbook-dapp/README.md

 Select "Create a Javascript Project" and "no" for installing the project's sample dependencies.

+We will now open up our newly created hardhat project in a code editor, for this guide, we will be using Visual Studio Code. navigate to the root of your directory in the terminal and type `code .` and hit enter

 ## 4. Create secret.json File
 Create a secret.json file in the root directory of your project to store your private key securely.
 Replace YOUR_PRIVATE_KEY with your actual private key.